 Make sure you limit employees’ access to critical areas, such as the office where deposits are handled or stored, and that this area can be locked and secured.
 Ideally, you’ll already have cameras in place in these areas too which may provide yet another safeguard.

 Time and Wage Theft

 Another way you may be losing money is through time theft, whether intentional or unintentional.
-Employees clocking in early or late, either at the ends of their shifts or from breaks.
+Employees clocking in early or late, either at the ends of their shifts or from breaks, or even clocking in for each other by buddy punching.
 At Homebase, we see an average of $192 per month per location in unscheduled wages — in other words, $192 a month in labor costs that weren’t planned.
 It’s worth noting that this “theft” might not be entirely malicious.
 If you’ve got a great worker that happens to come in a bit early, and they’ll contribute positively to your business immediately, go ahead and allow them to clock in early.
 On the other hand, if they’re coming in early and enjoying a coffee break while on the clock before they start their shift, you probably want to prevent that.

 Prevention Tip: The easiest option is to automate your employee scheduling.
 This will save you time and also prevent things like early clock-ins, as well as eliminating a lot of your paperwork.
 With a service like Homebase, you’ll be able to manage scheduling and set up automated clocking in rules when you use the scheduling in conjunction with the free time clock.
 You can customize your settings such that employees can’t clock in early.

 Prevention is Key